hao-lee/Graphvizer/README.md

 If you are editing a very large graph, the `dot` command may need a long time to complete and your CPU may be exhausted.
 For this reason, I set a timeout for `dot` command and it will be terminated if it takes too long to complete.
 You can change the timeout by setting `"dot_timeout"` as needed.
 Generally, you don't need to change this configuration.

-### Show the image in a separated layout
+### Show the image in a new window

-By default, the plugin will show the image in a new window.
-This is flexible in most cases, especially when you have two monitors.
+By default, the plugin will show the image in a separated layout.
-If you do like use a separated layout to show the image, change the value of `"show_image_with"` from `"window"` to `"layout"` and save it.
+You can also use a new window to show the image.
+This is flexible in some cases, especially when you have two monitors.
+Just change the value of `"show_image_with"` from `"layout"` to `"window"` and save it.
 (You may need to restart Sublime Text 3 to take effects.)

 ### Set the image directory